nnhsse202122/Intelligent-Grouping/README.md

   * Enter your student ID into the Student ID field on the form.
   * Use the dropdown menus to rank other students and topics in the order in which you would rather not or would rather have as a part of your group.
   * Submit the form.
+* Instructions for viewing student responses
+  * On the right section of the view class screen, the view responses button can be found below the student survey information.
+  * Clicking the button opens up the student responses panel, where a student can be selected from a list on the left and their responses will be shown on the right.
+  * Students who have not yet responded will be shown in the list on the left, but when clicked will show that there has been no response yet.
+    * It is important to note that a refresh is required to fetch the responses from the server, so until you refresh the page there will be no new responses.
 * Instructions for those who wish to use their newly generated preferences.
   * Follow the same steps as the steps for random grouping until you get to the "Choose an Arrangement" prompt.
   * Instead of selecting "random groupings" select "preferences" and fill out the information shown, i.e. either the amount of desired groups or the number of people in each group.
   * The groups will be automatically generated just like in random generation, after clicking "submit."
+* Instructions for the group seating chart.
+  * Press the sliders button on the side of a grouping in the view class screen
+  * Select "Seating Chart"
+  * The arrow button in the top right opens and closes the sidebar containing all groups not on the seating chart currently
+  * In the sidebar, the trash can button clears all groups from the seating chart (but does not save the clear)
+  * The floppy disk icon is the save button, and a loading bar at the top of the screen shows the progress of the save.
 ## Internal Configuration (gene.js):
 * In the aformentioned file, there are options provided to allow for adjustment of the genetic algorithm for tuning purposes.
   * Quarter Size: